Originally published in COLUMBUS MONTHLY

 “Being at The Lox for the past four and a half years put all of that on the back burner to really focus on bagels, which has also been an awesome experience,” Caeton says.
 “But it’s a muscle I still want to utilize on the side, to experiment with those flavors and tap into those memories.”

 Though Tabasco was his brand of choice growing up, he eventually ventured into more nuanced options.
 But the right balance of spice, texture, and consistency remained elusive.
-Cosecha Cocina was the impetus to start creating his own variations, and for those who already know Sabo, its presence at The Lox long preceded its recent availability bottles.
+Cosecha Cocina was the impetus to start creating his own variations, and for those who already know Sabo, its presence at The Lox long preceded its recent availability in bottles.

 “It’s more than the typical vinegar-based hot sauce, somewhere between a classic hot sauce and a barbecue sauce in thickness.
 It’s smoky and spicy, but not overwhelming.
 Hot sauce should complement the food, not overpower it,” Caeton says.
 “But there’s also a sweetness, not too much, and the Mexican oregano adds this beautiful floral note to it.
 It’s a very deep, savory sauce.”